guanqun-yang/AutoRA/README.md

 | ASE | IEEE and ACM | |
 | ISSRE | IEEE | |
 | ICSME | IEEE | |

+## Design

+- AutoRA is designed to work with tens of millions of research papers.
+It leverages the ChromaDB to store **both** metadata and embeddings.